Advertiser Disclosure

 An application for a TSA PreCheck membership costs just $78 (which was reduced from $85 last year).
 If you’re approved, your membership is good for 5 years.

 While $78 might not be a considerable fee, getting a TSA PreCheck membership application reimbursed is possible.
-For instance, The Platinum Card® from American Express offers a statement credit for TSA PreCheck (or Global Entry, which comes with a TSA PreCheck membership) application fee.
-Authorized users also qualify for fee reimbursement.
+For instance, the Platinum Card® from American Express offers a statement credit for TSA PreCheck (or Global Entry, which comes with a TSA PreCheck membership) application fee.
+Additional users also qualify for fee reimbursement.

 Final Thoughts